jackalope/jackalope-doctrine-dbal/README.md

 # Installation

-To install jackalope, run the following in the parent directory of where you want jackalope
+To install jackalope, run the following in the parent directory of where you want jackalope:

     # get source
     git clone git://github.com/jackalope/jackalope-doctrine-dbal.git